AFx3/crema-static-analyzer/README.md

 ### Install the Rust nightly compiler

-* After getting this repository, install the following version of the rust nightly compiler and set up the rust toolchain.
+* After getting this repository, install the following version of the Rust nightly compiler and set up the Rust toolchain.

 * Version required
 ```bash
 rustc version: 1.84.0-nightly (b19329a37 2024-11-21)
 ```
 * From crema-static-analyzer directory
-* install required rust nightly version:
+* Install the required Rust nightly version:
 ```bash
 rustup toolchain install nightly-2024-11-21
 ```

-* Check if it has correctly installed:
+* Check if it has been correctly installed:
 ```bash
 rustup show
 ```